 What is the MINIFS Function?

-In financial analysis, the MINIFS function can be used to extract the minimum numeric value.
-For example, we can get the minimum value in a test scored by a male and a female.
+In financial analysis, the MINIFS function can be used to extract a minimum numeric value.
+For example, we can get the minimum value of test scores by a male and a female.

 =MINIFS(min_range, criteria_range1, criteria1, [criteria_range2, criteria2], …)

 The MINIFS function uses the following arguments:

 - Min_range (required argument) – This is the actual range of cells in which the minimum value will be determined.

 - Criteria_range1 (required argument) – The set of cells to evaluate with the criteria.